lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/08realtime/realtime.rst

     Histogram of Non-RT and RT kernels running cyclictest

 Notice the NON-RT data have much longer latenices.
-They may not happen often (fewer than 10 times in each bin), but they are occuring and may be enough to miss a real-time deadline.
+They may not happen often (fewer than 10 times in each bin), but they are occurring and may be enough to miss a real-time deadline.

 The PREEMPT-RT times are all under a 150s.